GJQu/GJQu.github.io/_pages/about.md

 - Machine Learning
 - Open Source

+### Research Approach

+I apply the scientific method to study human behavior through the abstractions of markets, firms, and economies.
+My work in labor economics sits at the intersection of education, health, and family formation.
+I am driven by the 'why' behind social outcomes, using causal inference and policy evaluation to develop equitable solutions and enrich our understanding of humanity.

 ### More About Me

-I'm passionate about the intersection of technology and social sciences, using data-driven approaches to explore and ask witty questions about the mundane and the oddity of life.

-When I'm not busy with the above, you can often find me reading or hiking in the PNW.
+I'm passionate about the intersection of technology and social sciences, using data to ask sharp questions about the mundane and the anomalous.
+When I'm not in the terminal, you can find me reading or hiking through the Pacific Northwest.